glciampaglia/knowledge_linker/docs/log.markdown

 map them to entities in DBPedia by hand and code them for their truth value.
 Then we will run the closure machinery and run a rank correlation coefficient between the two sequences.

+__17:48__: backbone jobs failed due to exceeded walltime.
+Still not understanding how: at 5.4s per row, 64000 row per node, and 32 cpus per node, this amounts to a 3 hours walltime, and yet it would not finish after 6.
+But on Quarry this same estimate was accurate.
+Am I running on a single CPU only?
+Specified the number of processors per node, in the PBS scripts though this should not be even needed by aprun.
+Resubmitted the job (id: 243413).